-- Crude Oil the Supply Outlook

 - -- heavy oil between 10-17°API

--- all deep sea oil at any depth
+- -- all deep sea oil at any depth

--- polar oil
+- -- polar oil

--- condensate
+- -- condensate

-Non-conventional oil is:
+- Non-conventional oil is:

--- NGL
+- -- NG

--- extra heavy oil below 10°API
+- -- extra heavy oil below 10°API

--- synthetic crude oil (SCO) and bitumen from tar sands
+- -- synthetic crude oil (SCO) and bitumen from tar sands

--- oil shale
+- -- oil shale

 In this study "crude oil" is considered as consisting of "conventional oil" and "nonconventional oil".
 "Conventional oil" includes oil >10°API, deepsea oil, polar oil and condensate as well as NGL (since many statistics do not distinguish between crude oil and NGL).
 SCO and bitumen from tar sands are treated explicitly as "non-conventional oil".
 Oil shales are not considered.